bgramaje/notes/University/FLA/01_FirstOrderLogic.md

 An interpretation M is a model of a set of formulas Φ (written M |= Φ) if M is a model of each formula φ in Φ, i.e., for all φ ∈ Φ, we have M |= φ

-> Para que la interpretación M sea un model de un conjunto de fórmulas, dicha M tiene que ser modelo de cada fórmula que conforma el conjunto de fórmulas.
+> Para que la interpretación M sea un model de un conjunto de fórmulas, dicha M tiene que satisfacir cada fórmula que conforma el conjunto de fórmulas.

 ##### Ejemplo diapo 14.